What To Do That Will Crumble a Ministry But Build a Kingdom

 As a wife, I needed to yield to the wise direction my husband was leading us to take.
 It certainly wasn’t as fun as the one I wanted.
 When I agreed to marry, I also agreed to yield in ways that weren’t necessarily easy.
 Compromise is a sacrifice.

-Check out my next post outlining the rest of the costs personally, and as a parent, and the profit that outweighs it all!
+Check out my next post outlining the rest of the “costs” and the profit that outweighs it all!